ZacVND/FYP/README.md

 Our system uses conditional random field to automatically read the abstracts and extracting these evidence: Intervention arm, Comparison arm, Patient group, Outcome measure, and results of the 2 arms respectively.

-We compare the performance between Decision Tree, Random Forest and SVM classifiers for this task:
+We compare the performance between Decision Tree, Random Forest and SVM classifiers using **the average of 20 runs of 10-fold cross validation**:

 Cross entropy loss shows how close the predicted probability distribution (of tokens) is to the true probability distribution.
 Lower is better.